 How to Transfer a Family Law Case to Another County

-The Motion must be filed in the court where the family law case was originally filed (divorce, child custody, etc).
-Once the motion is filed, a hearing date will be set.
-The motion will need to be served on the other party.
-The other party can file a response to the motion if they do not agree with the request.
+Finally, the motion will need to be served on the other party so they can file a response if they do not agree with the request.
 In their response, they will have a chance to explain why they feel the motion should be denied.

 At the hearing, the judge may ask questions to both parties.
-Obviously it is best if both parties agree to have the matter moved to a different county.
-This would make it easy for the court to approve the request to have the venue changed.
-After the hearing, an Order should be available to present to the Judge.
+Obviously, both parties agreeing to move the matter to a different county is preferable.
+Such an agreement would ease the court’s ability to approve the request.

 After the hearing, an order should be available to present to the judge.

 Once the court has approved the order, the parties can move their case to the other county.
 However, keep in mind that this change will also require the moving party to pay another first appearance court filing fee to the new county.